-See Parameters for Extract Oracle Database via RMAN on page 31 for detailed descriptions of all input parameters for this workflow, including default values.
+See Parameters for Oracle - Extract Database via RMAN on page 29 for detailed descriptions of all input parameters for this workflow, including default values.

 - 3. In the workflow editor, expose any additional parameters that you need (see How to Expose Additional Workflow Parameters on page 213).
 You will specify values for those parameters when you create the deployment. - 4.
 Save the changes to the workflow (click Save in the lower right corner). - 5.
-Create a new deployment (see Create a Deployment on page 18 for instructions). - 6.
-On the Parameters tab, specify values for the required parameters listed in step 2 and any additional parameters that you have exposed.
+Create a new deployment (see "Create a Deployment" in HP DMA Quick Start Tutorial for instructions).

+- 6. On the Parameters tab, specify values for the required parameters listed in step 2 and any additional parameters that you have exposed.
 You do not need to specify values for those parameters whose default values are appropriate for your environment. - 7.
-On the Targets tab, specify one or more targets for this deployment.

-- 8. Save the deployment (click Save in the lower right corner). - 9.
-Run the workflow using this deployment (see Run Your Workflow on page 19 for instructions).
+On the Targets tab, specify one or more targets for this deployment. - 8.
+Save the deployment (click Save in the lower right corner). - 9.
+Run the workflow using this deployment (see "Run Your Workflow" in HP DMA Quick Start Tutorial for instructions).